jahrlag/turboenergysolarinverter/README.md

    - Change serial port
    - Change data rate

 Tested on Linux.
-If you use Windows, you should change the serial por name:
+If you use Windows, you should change the serial port name:
    -  /dev/ttyUSB0 --> COM1
    -  /dev/ttyUSB1 --> COM2
    -  etc